Inside Bars: Points of Market Equilibrium & Consolidation

 Reversal bars are a very effective strategy when applied correctly.
 A “revup” or “revdown” (based on direction of the move), is essentially an inside candle breakout failure, or reversal.
 When the equilibrium or consolidation that formed the inside bar is broken, the close of that break candle is so much more important than the break itself.
 As an example, if price breaks above the inside range and holds to close the candle in that new range, it’s a bullish setup and price is likely to continue to the upside.
 However, if price breaks above the inside range and is sold, to the tune of not being able to hold that new range and closes back within the inside bar, that’s a reversal, and a failed breakout of that inside bar.
-In this case, the rev or “revdown” would be a bearish setup, trapping bullish traders in a failed breakout move as shown below:
+In this case, the rev or “revup” would be a bullish setup, trapping bearish traders in a failed breakdown move as shown below:

 Broken down on lower time frame:

 Going back to a previous post, Consolidation discussed energy builds in coil patterns that create an energy release once price breaks out.
 Well, in a case involving a revstrat, that energy is misread by many.
 In the case of $BA, shown above, lower time frames showed a failed bull flag, while at the same time displaying an inside & down on the daily (but it hadn’t closed yet).
 Without realizing it, shorts only added to the energy build.
 Once they realize the breakdown was recovering and reversing to the upside, they cover their shorts or buy back the stock, creating more buying and therefore releasing the energy back to the upside.
 In certain cases, this energy reversal can be faster and more violent than a standard breakout would have been, much like the “bow draw reversal” mentioned earlier.